Abhilaash/Planner/README.md

 # Planner
-Helps people decide what to do next
+Helps people decide what assignment to do next using an algorithm based on the due date and their gpa in the class.